filipealmeida/probespawner/README.md

-laststart | Unix timestamp in milliseconds of your previous cycle start end | Unix timestamp in milliseconds of the end of last cycle numCycles | Number of cycles started qstart | Unix timestamp in milliseconds of a given query start qlaststart | Unix timestamp in milliseconds of a the last time a given query started qend | Unix timestamp in milliseconds of a the last time a given query ended
+laststart | Unix timestamp in milliseconds of your previous cycle start end | Unix timestamp in milliseconds of the end of last cycle numCycles | Number of cycles started ignoreFieldIfEmptyString | If set to true, removes empty string values from obtained rows qstart | Unix timestamp in milliseconds of a given query start qlaststart | Unix timestamp in milliseconds of a the last time a given query started qend | Unix timestamp in milliseconds of a the last time a given query ended